Caio-HBS/helenite/README.md

 ## Goals

-With this project, my goals were to improve my abilities as a programmer, especifically with CI/CD workflows, but also learn the basic for Javascript UI development in React.
+With this project, my goals were to improve my abilities as a developer, especifically with CI/CD workflows, but also learn the basic for Javascript UI development in React.

 ## Features

-- Coming soon.
+- A Backend written in Python 3+ using Django and Django DRF to provide ease of use and a robust security;
+- A Frontend written in modern Java Script utilizing React for a better, easier user experience;
+  - Complete with Tailwind CSS and Vite, allowing for a blazing fast development experience;
+- Modern Docker support to provide a clean, predictable environment for use both in development, as well as production;
+- A meticulously written [wiki](https://github.com/Caio-HBS/helenite/wiki) to allow developers to only use the backend in their projects if they want to;
+- Completely free-to-use code.

 ## Usage